Useful Words and Phrases to use in IELTS Essay

 7. Another key thing to remember: (Phrase) - another key point, also, another key point to remember.

-A. Another key thing to remember is that space research costs a huge amount of money which could be utilised to enhance the life standards of citizens.
+A. Another key thing to remember is that space research costs a huge amount of money which could be utilised to enhance the living standards of citizens.

 B. Another key point to remember here is the environmental damages these cheap flights cause.

-B. Not to mention, the second-hand smoking is often more dangerous than the first-hand smoking.
+B. Not to mention, second-hand smoking is often more dangerous than first-hand smoking.